Official21A/HangMan/README.md

 So these three parts are everything we used in this project.

 # Better Design
+To test it yourself I recommed to rewrite this project without MVC design, to see the benefits of this design usage.
+This project is to learn to work with pyQt and how to create a suitable user interface in python.

 Contact me at : najafizadeh21@gmail.com or officialamirhossein21@gmail.com